gogulamudigeethareddy/self-healing-pipeline-ai/README.md

 ## 🤝 Contributing

+Welcome to the contributions!
+To get started:

-1. Fork the repository
+1. Fork this repository to your own GitHub account.
-2. Create a feature branch
+2. Create a new branch for your feature or bugfix.
-3. Make your changes
+3. Make your changes and ensure they follow the project's coding standards.
-4. Add tests
+4. Add or update tests as needed.
+5. Commit and push your changes to your fork.
-5. Submit a pull request
+6. Open a pull request with a clear description of your changes.

+Please review existing issues and pull requests to avoid duplication.
+For major changes, open an issue first to discuss your proposal.